PokemonWorkshop/PokemonStudio/README.md

 Once you're done with the translations, the script `assets/i18n/csv2json.rb` will convert `translations.csv` to the respective i18n json files.
 The script ask you about location and locale of the translations.

 In each language directory the `index.js` file is used to group all the .json files in a single export, don't forget to build it when adding a new language (this might as simple as copying it from another translation folder).

+> [!NOTE]
+> We're planning on using [Weblate](https://weblate.org/) to make sure Pokémon Studio localization will be way easier to do.

 ### Add a new locale to Studio